My commitment is to your personal growth and empowerment.

-My experience has been that misunderstandings and mis communications arise too easily by email or text, and important matters are raised which cannot be dealt with properly through such mediums.
+My experience has been that misunderstandings and mis-communications arise too easily by email or text, and important matters are raised which cannot be dealt with properly through such mediums.
 Therefore, please do not ask me to engage you via those means.
-I am available only for voice or video therapy contact.
+I am available only for face to face or online therapy contact.

 In the event of an emergency for which you feel immediate attention is necessary, I will make reasonable efforts to make myself available.
 If I am not immediately available, please leave a message indicating the matter is urgent.
 If you need assistance before I can get in contact with you, please contact emergency services.

 You may find here a summary of my professional values.